Collaborative Leadership Certification Program

 Level I: Facilitative Leadership Skills

-Gain humanizing leadership skills and practices in the Level I: Facilitative Leadership Skills training.
+Gain cooperative leadership skills and practices in the Level I: Facilitative Leadership Skills training.

 Increase your facilitative leadership capacity in this training by:

 - Strengthening alignment & accountability in yourself & your team

 - Building community & hashing out real world complexities in democratic management